junxit/us-congress-bills-117/metadata.md

 - 2022-09-30 — Introduced in House
 - 2022-09-30 — Introduced in House
 - 2022-09-30 — Referred to the House Committee on Oversight and Reform.
+- 2022-11-17 — Committee Consideration and Mark-up Session Held.
+- 2022-11-17 — Ordered to be Reported Unfavorably in the Nature of a Substitute (Amended) by the Yeas and Nays: 21 - 18.
+- 2022-12-01 — Placed on the House Calendar, Calendar No. 154.
+- 2022-12-01 — Reported adversely (Amended) by the Committee on Oversight and Reform.
+H. Rept.
+117-588.
+- 2022-12-01 — Reported adversely (Amended) by the Committee on Oversight and Reform.
+H. Rept.
+117-588.